Michigan State University

 Courses

-Courses focused on digital advertising, analytics, computational methods, and data science.
+Digital advertising, analytics, computational methods, and data science.

 ADV 362